UnionOfRAD/manual/en/models/README.md

 }
 ```

 You can add functionality on the fly and provide an extra layer of abstraction around raw database records/documents with very little effort.
+This technique is in depth described in [Adding Functionality](./adding-functions-to-models.md).